oconpa/facial_rekog_tute/README.md

 ## Create the lambda (backend)

-1. From the aws console, search up 'Lambda' in the search bar, and click on the first option.
+1. From the aws console, search up **Lambda** in the search bar, and click on the first option.
+If you can't find it click [here](https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions)

 2. Click **Create function**